The Complete Guide to Using Schema Markup in SEO

 By adding local business schema to your website, you improve your chances of appearing in local search results, which can bring more customers directly through your doors.

-Choosing the right language for your schema
+Choosing the right method for your schema

 There are three different ways to mark up your site’s schema: